40 greatest engineers who made enormous impacts on the world

 His work would prove revolutionary for telecommunications, mathematics, and science in general for years to come.
 Heaviside's work would later lead to the development of the coaxial cable, among other things.

-30. The Wright Brothers helped man realize a millennia-old fantasy
+30. The Wright Brothers helped humans realize a millennia-old fantasy

-And finally, Orville and Wilbur Wright deserve their place in the annals of the greatest engineers of all time.
-The pair developed a fascination with flight from an early age and would pursue their childhood interests to change the world forever.
+Orville and Wilbur Wright deserve their place in the annals of the greatest engineers of all time.
+The pair developed a fascination with a flight from an early age and would pursue their childhood interests to change the world forever.

-Rather than focussing on propulsion, as most of their contemporaries did, the brothers focussed on the aerodynamic design instead.
-This approach truly paid off, allowing them to develop the initial shape which is now the modern airline wing.
+Rather than focusing on propulsion, as most of their contemporaries did, the brothers focused on aerodynamic design instead.
+This approach truly paid off, allowing them to develop the initial shape for what is now the modern airline wing.